FaysalChowdhruy/flutter_quick_nav/README.md

 ```
 ## 📦 Null Safety
-This package is fully null-safe and supports the latest versions of Flutter.
+This package is 100% null-safe and compatible with the latest Flutter versions.

 ## 💡 Contribution
 Contributions, issues, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.

-##  License
+## 📄 License
 This project is licensed under the MIT License — see the LICENSE file for details.

 ## 🙌 Support